Finding skin cancer early

 How to check your skin

 Check your skin in a well-lit room.
-Use a mirror so you can look closely at your entire body.
+Use a large mirror (full-length, if you have one) so you can look closely at your entire body.
+You will also need a hand mirror.
+Someone you trust can help you check areas that are hard to see.

 Raise your arms and look at the right and left sides of your body in the mirror.
 Check your underarm areas and both sides of your arms.
-Look at your hands, each finger, between your fingers and your fingernails.
+Look at your hands, each finger, your fingernails and the spaces between your fingers.

 Look at the back, front and sides of your legs.
 Look at the tops and soles of your feet, your toenails and the spaces between your toes.
 Also check your genital area and between your buttocks.

 Look at your face, neck, back of your neck and your scalp.
-Use a hand mirror and full-length mirror, along with a comb, to check your scalp.
+Use a hand mirror and a larger mirror, along with a comb, to check your scalp.

 What to look for